egi-qc/puppet-creamce/README.md

 associated Storage Service (this is typically an NFS mount point)
  * **export_dir** (_string_): The remote path in the Storage Service which is associated to the local path in the Computing Service (this is typically an NFS exported directory).
+ * **default** (_boolean_): True if the current storage element must be considered the primary SE, default false.
+Just one item in the storage element table can be marked as primary.

 ### CREAM security
 * **creamce::host_certificate** (_string_): The complete path of the installed host certificate, default /etc/grid-security/hostcert.pem